Stonewater Ltd

 Stonewater Ltd is a housing association formed by the merger of Raglan Housing and Jephson Group in 2015.
-Stonewater owns and manages 32,000 homes and has turnover of £191 million.
+Stonewater owns and manages over 39,000 homes and has a turnover of £191 million.

 Raglan

 Raglan Housing owned and managed more than 12,300 affordable homes in 95 local authority areas, mainly concentrated across the south east, south west and midlands and east of England.
 Raglan raises funding through a bond taken up by an independent bulk annuity provider.

 Raglan properties are a mix of new homes in inner city, urban and rural areas for general rental and shared ownership.
 Raglan also redevelop redundant brownfield sites and empty properties in support of town center regeneration and provide supported and sheltered housing along with specialist women's refuges.

 The association also manages housing for the disabled and shelters for the homeless.

 Each June the Association's employees participate in a "cleanup-paintup" event, volunteering their time to improve the housing in their communities.